nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 };
 {% endhighlight %}

-The size of a struct is determined by the sum of the sizes of it's components: The `zvalue_value` is 16 bytes (as computed above), the `zend_uint` is 4 bytes and the `zend_uchar`s are 1 byte each.
+The size of a struct is determined by the sum of the sizes of its components: The `zvalue_value` is 16 bytes (as computed above), the `zend_uint` is 4 bytes and the `zend_uchar`s are 1 byte each.
 That's a total of 22 bytes.
 Again due to memory alignment the real size will be 24 bytes though.